Contribute to PostgreSQL by Testing

 Timeline

-Thursday 28th of August, 23:58 Rotterdam time (CEST) is the deadline to submit a test to participate in the raffle for the free ticket
+Thursday 11th of September, 23:58 Rotterdam time (CEST) is the deadline to submit a test to participate in the raffle for the remaining prizes

 More tests can still be submitted until the day of the official release.